sandialabs/seacas/TPL-Manual-Install.md

  *  `make && make install`

 ## CGNS
-Support for CGNS in the IOSS library is being added.
+The IOSS library supports using CGNS for structured and unstructred meshes.
 To use this capability, you will need to download and install the CGNS library:

   * Download CGNS via git:
     ```bash